pansay/linguistica/content/posts/2014-10-25_german-uber-alles.md

 German über alles
 ===

 You can't mention German without a perfunctory [nazi reference](http://en.wikipedia.org/wiki/Deutschlandlied#Use_during_Nazi_rule).
 You can't think of German without remembering a language that symbolized foreign dominion over peoples under the Austro-Hungarian Empire, an official language of Switzerland pushed down the throats of its students of non-German-speaking regions as mandatory with dumb school textbooks, and massacred in its various Swiss German dialects.
+Or [weird porn scenes](https://www.youtube.com/watch?v=c2etyxr-BVs) (free word of the day: *Stromkasten* [de], electric box).

 Yet, dig deeper.
 Forget all that, ignore the [jealousy](http://9gag.com/gag/aBRqZ4x?ref=fb.s) of *vulgar* latin languages, unlearn the crap, and [start anew](http://inner-game.info/how-to-learn-languages/).
 You have to go beyond all that, and discover a beautiful, subtle, rich and intuitive language.